apilayer/restcountries/README.md

 Branches
 ---------
 ##### dev
-* Well... dev environment.
-It has new features I'm working on.
+* It has new features I'm working on.
+It might be broken.

 ##### master
 * Latest stable release (For Pull Requests, please fork this branch)